Coppeh/PanzerWaltzGearSetupsParser/README.md

 		</map>

-  You will want to put the "<string name=..." in after the following line:
+  You will want to put the "<string name=c_EquipSaveData" strings in after the following line:

 			<string name="c_ChapterLevel_GroupA_156510">00000000</string>